Cagaster of an Insect Cage

 Cagaster of an Insect Cage (虫籠のカガステル, Mushikago no Kagasuteru) is a Japanese manga series by Kachō Hashimoto released from 2015 to 2016 in the serialized magazine Monthly Comic Ryū.
 Prior to becoming a manga series, Cagaster of an Insect Cage was first a dōjinshi series posted on Hashimoto's website, which was published from 2005 to 2013.

-The series was adapted into an original net anime series produced by Studio Kai and directed by Koichi Chigira, which premiered on Netflix on February 6, 2020.
+The series was adapted into an original net animation (ONA) series produced by Studio Kai and directed by Koichi Chigira, which premiered on Netflix on February 6, 2020.

 Synopsis

-The series takes place in a post-apocalyptic world that revolves around giant insects eating people.
+The series takes place in a post-apocalyptic world that revolves around a virus that turns humans into giant carnivorous insects known as "Cagasters" that feed on humans.

 Media

 Manga

 Originally published on Kachō Hashimoto's website from 2005 to 2013, Tokuma Shoten picked up the series for publishing under its Comic Ryu brand in 2015.
 The manga ran for 32 chapters in 7 tankōbon volumes.
 In 2020, Ablaze Publishing licensed the series for an English release.